Udurume-Righteous/Northwind-SQL-Analysis/README.md

-## SQL Analysis of Northwind Traders — Final Insights Summary
+## Northwind-SQL-Analysis
 A SQL-based exploration and analysis of the Northwind Traders dataset.

 ---
+## SQL Analysis of Northwind Traders — Final Insights Summary
 ### Overview

 This analysis explores customer behavior, revenue performance, employee contributions, and product-level trends within the fictional company **Northwind Traders**.
 Using SQL and the Northwind database, we examined **16 key queries** across sales, operations, and customer data to identify revenue drivers and business optimization opportunities.